-With IVF, a woman uses fertility drugs to stimulate her ovaries and produce multiple eggs which are retrieved and fertilized in the lab, or she may use donor eggs.
-The embryos grow in the lab for a number of days and then one or more are placed back in woman’s uterus to hopefully implant and develop into a healthy pregnancy.
+With IVF, a woman uses fertility drugs to stimulate her ovaries and produce multiple eggs which are retrieved and fertilized in the lab.
+She may also choose to instead use donor eggs.
+Once fertilizated, the embryos grow in the lab for a number of days and then one is placed back in woman’s uterus to hopefully implant and develop into a healthy pregnancy.

-IVF success rates rely on a number of factors, including the woman’s age as well as the skill of the fertility doctor and the IVF lab.
+IVF success rates rely on a number of factors, with the age of the woman making the biggest impact.
 The following summarizes IVF pregnancy rates by age (as compared to traditional pregnancy rates by age) in U.S. Fertility Clinics in 2012, as published by the CDC:

 IVF Pregnancy Rates using fresh, non-donor eggs: